70-Day Rule

 / 05 — Income Tax

-When calculating daily pay, your employer projects your daily rate across an entire year.
-This results in a fictitiously high annual income — and a correspondingly high tax withholding.
+When payroll is calculated daily, your employer scales your daily earnings up to a full year.
+The result is a fictitiously high annual income — and correspondingly high income tax.

-In reality you may only work 12 or 30 days in the year.
-Your actual earnings are a fraction of the projected figure.
+In reality, you may only work 12 or 30 days.
+Your actual earnings are far lower.

-File a tax return at year end — and the money comes back
+File a tax return at year-end — and get your money back

 up to 100%